I3A-NavSys/navsim/doc/tutos/tuto1/tuto1.md

 - To turn on the motors, press button 1 on the joystick (index finger).
 Initially, the drone stabilizes, and it may not be immediately apparent that the motors are on.
 Check the LED if in doubt.
 - To turn off the motors, press button 2 on the joystick (thumb).
 The drone will descend to the ground if it was hovering in the air.

+> If the joystick doesn't respond, double-click on the **Joystick drone 1 / Joystick input** block to access its configuration options.
+Modify the value of the **Joystick ID** parameter with different port numbers until you find the correct one.

 With the motors on, the drone stabilizes automatically.
 Then, you can:
 - ascend/descend: employing the thrust lever.
 - do planar movement: moving the stick.